Five Women of the Renaissance

 The French War of Religions

-Next, she arranged the marriage of her daughter Marguerite to the Protestant Henry, King of Navarre (later Henry IV of France, crowned 1589).
+Subsequently, Catherine orchestrated the marriage between her daughter Marguerite and the Protestant Henry, King of Navarre, who later became Henry IV of France and was crowned in 1589.

 St Bartholomew’s Day Massacre